gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 * `name` - The name of the server.
 * `cores` - The number of server cores.
 * `memory` - The amount of server memory in GB.
-* `location_uuid` - Helps to identify which datacenter an object belongs to.
-The location of the resource depends on the location of the project.
+* `location_uuid` - The location this server is placed.
+The location of a resource is determined by it's project.
 * `labels` - List of labels in the format [ "label1", "label2" ].
-* `hardware_profile` - The hardware profile of the Server.
+* `hardware_profile` - The hardware profile of the server.
 * `storage` - Connects a storage to the server.
     * `object_uuid` - The object UUID or id of the storage.
     * `storage_type` - Indicates the speed of the storage.
 This may be (storage, storage_high or storage_insane).